AP Statistics Unit 9 Practice Test: Inference for Quantitative Data: Slopes

 Question 9 Explanation:

-If the $p-value ≤ a$, then reject the null hypothesis; if $p-value>a$, accept the null hypothesis.
-Answer C is correct.
+The correct answer is (C).
+If the $p$-value ≤ $\alpha$, then reject the null hypothesis; if the $p$-value > $\alpha$, accept the null hypothesis. $\alpha$ is the significance level, the threshold for rejecting the null hypothesis.

 Question 10